ShashavaGlava: Track listing

 Note: Some releases have incorrect track marks.
 The song "ShaShaVaGlava" is split over two tracks, while "Invisible Man" and "K.C.R." appear as a single track.
 This causes the track numbers of the intervening tracks to be offset by one.
-The issue is also present in the iTunes and Spotify release.
+The issue was also present in the iTunes and Spotify release, though in place of Scenester was a duplicate of Footy.